deors/workshop-pipelines/readme.md

 Note that the preceding commands will set up persistent volumes so all configuration, plugins and data persists across server restarts.

 Depending on the underlying OS, Docker daemon might be in a different folder.
-In those cases, use path `/usr/bin/docker`.
+In those cases, use the right path e.g. `/usr/bin/docker` (the `where` command might be of help).

 ### Jenkins configuration